danpark487/personal-blog/2017-04-06_JS_evaluation_by_value_by_reference.md

 Primitives include: (1) booleans, (2) null, (3) undefined, (4) numbers, (5) strings, (6) symbols (ES6).
 Out of the seven data types in JS, six are considered primitives.
 That just means that __objects__ are a reference type (i.e., this includes functions and arrays because in JS, those are also objects).

+__An important note:__ primitives in JavaScript are immutable; while objects are mutable.
+This will play a part in how evaluation strategy works.

 The data type is important to consider because there is a slightly different evaluation strategy applied to primitives from reference types.

 ##By Value vs. By Reference